reckeen/btc_interval_check/README.md

 I found that there have been 151 times that consecutive blocks were created more than 2 hours apart.

 I think the discrepancy here between the 151 times vs. the 4.68 times expected from the simulation is due to the variation of system times in the network.

+## About the project

+### This project/repo is meant to be used with poetry [https://python-poetry.org/] for dependency management.